 - Segmenting into syllables – co-ca-co-la

-- Identifying initial and final phoneme in a word – what sound does ‘dog’ start with?
+- Identifying initial and final sounds in a word – what sound does ‘dog’ start with?
 What is the last sound in ‘pen’?

 - Segmenting words into individual sounds – What sounds are in ‘splash’?

 A child who is having trouble with speech sounds due to phonological awareness difficulties will have trouble producing all the sounds in certain categories.
 It should be possible to see patterns in a child’s speech, for example they may replace all long sounds (sounds that can be held out like ‘s’) may be replaced with shorter sounds (like ‘t’).